-- Product business

-0 or more employees 50% expense ratio

-- Bank statement withdrawals will be analyzed to assure that recurring withdrawals are appropriately accounted for in the expense ratio.
+- Service business: 0 employees 1-5 employees 6 or more employees 0 expense ratio 50% expense ratio 50% expense ratio 50% expense ratio - Bank statement withdrawals will be analyzed to assure that recurring withdrawals are appropriately accounted for in the expense ratio.
 Bank statements where withdrawals (other than to Borrower's personal account) outpace the 50% expense ratio may cause the loan to be referred to another income method.